rhaeus/dnd-sync/README.md

 Note: This is only tested on my Galaxy Watch 4 and it might not work on other devices!
 * Connect the watch to your computer via adb (watch and computer have to be in the same network!)
-  * enable Developer Options
+  * enable Developer Options: Go to Settings -> About watch -> Software -> tap the Software version 5 times -> developer mode is on (you can disable it in the same way)
-  * enable ADB debugging and ADB debugging over WIFI
+  * enable _ADB debugging_ and _Debug over WIFI_ (in Settings -> Developer Options)
   * note the watch IP address and port, something like `192.168.0.100:5555`
   * connect to the watch with `adb connect 192.168.0.100:5555` (_**insert your value!**_)
 * install the app `adb install dndsync_wear.apk`
 * grant permission for DND access
 `adb shell cmd notification allow_listener de.rhaeus.dndsync/de.rhaeus.dndsync.DNDNotificationService`
+This allows the app to listen to DND changes and changing the DND setting
-* scroll to the permission section and check if DND permission says _access granted_
+* scroll to the permission section and check if DND permission says _access granted_ (you might need to tap on the menu entry for it to update)
 * _**IMPORTANT: Disable ADB debugging after you are done because it drains the battery!**_
-* If you want to use the Bedtime mode feature you have to enable the Accessibility service.
+* If you want to use the Bedtime mode feature you have to enable the Accessibility service for the app.
 Clicking on _Accessibility Service_ will open the setting on your watch.
 Go to _Installed Services_ and enable _DNDSync_.
 The App will use this to simulate the following touch events on the screen: swipe down to open Quick Settings Panel, click the middle icon of the first row (put Bedtime Mode here) and finally close the panel.
 You can enable this by enabling the _Bedtime Mode_ Setting in the App.